 As a homeowner in the Greater Houston area, there are plenty of failure points that could affect your home at any time.
 The older your appliances get, the more likely they are to need some maintenance.
+Learning when to replace your water heater can help remove this headache.

 One common issue we get calls for is when a water heater is making a loud noise.